quic-interop/quic-network-simulator/sim/scenarios/blackhole/README.md

   `on` seconds, block it for `off` seconds, allow it for `on` seconds, block it for `off` seconds, and then allow traffic indefinitely.

+* `--direction`: Specifiy the direction in which to block traffic.
+This is an optional parameter.
+Valid values are `both`, `toclient` and `toserver`, to block traffic in both directions, traffic flowing towards, or traffic flowing towards the server, respectively.
+Defaults to `both`.

 For example,